opeik/cmake-modern-findsdl2/README.md

 for details.

 ## Acknowledgments
-* Thanks to [aminosbh](https://github.com/aminosbh) for creating similar scripts to use as a reference
+* Thanks to [aminosbh](https://github.com/aminosbh) for creating similar cmake scripts which I referenced